DavidCain/credit-is-due/README.md

 > deposited to your account by the 5th of the month, please let us know
 > and we’ll add them for you once again.

+**April 6, 2018**: "Raechell" writes:

+> We've passed your question on to another team because they're experts
+> in solving problems like yours.
+We’ll let you know as soon as we have
+> an update.

+(A phone call followed, with more promises that the problem was resolved)

+**May 7, 2018**: "Benedick" writes:

+> I've updating your account so that you've received the benefit for
+> this month, and will automatically receive it on the first of the
+> month moving forward.

 ## How does it work?
 This extension sits silently in the background, checking every couple of